How Is RPM Implemented Into Your Organization?

 For bigger, complicated health systems and centers (like FQHCs), we are more careful.
 The client experience is similar, but major organizations like yours aren’t just talking about a handful of patients or a handful of claims.
 We’re talking about thousands.

-That’s why, as Dan Gasparini discusses in his webinar on driving FQHC revenue, we work in phases to build RPM programs that truly work for the organization.
+That’s why, as Dan Gasparini discusses in his webinar, we work in phases to build RPM programs that truly work for the organization.
 We are also full-service, meaning our fees cover everything (clinical staff, cellular-enabled devices, auto-generated claims service, etc.).

 4 EHR